What Is Weaning?

 Whenever you decide to wean, your child may have another time in mind.
-Some children wean themselves earlier than the mother intended and others resist weaning when the mother is ready.
-Those wean later in life tend to be more resistant.
+Some children wean themselves earlier than the mother intended and others resist weaning when mom is ready.
+Those who wean later in life tend to be more resistant.
 For example, a 2-year-old toddler may be more attached and less flexible about giving up breastfeeding than a 12-month-old baby.
 At times like these, it's important to take it slow and be sensitive to each other's needs.

 - seeming disinterested or fussy when nursing